renehorstmann/Pixelc/doc.md

 ### Side Swipe to change
 Swipe to the left or right on the palette, to change to the previous or next palette.

+You can also use the mouse wheel to switch palettes, when the cursor is above it.

 ![img](doc/palette_swipe.png)

 ### Up Swipe for Multitouch Mode